 Background: In recent decade, despite the decrease in average road traffic fatalities per capita, severity of accidents in terms of fatality rate and injury rate have been on the rise in China.
-Purpose: The purpose of this study is to find key factors causing the increase of the accident severity in road traffic in China from 2000 to 2010.
+Purpose: The purpose of this study is to find key factors causing the increase of the accident severity in road traffic in China from 2000 to 2012.

-Method: The severity of traffic accidents is quantifiedby two factors: Human Damage Level (HD) and Fatality Rate (FR).
-National census figures under different categorizations are used to analyze the severity of different types of accidents, and further to determine the key factors contributing to the rise of accident severity.
+Method: The severity of traffic accidents is measured by two factors: Human Damage Level (HD) and Fatality Rate (FR).
+National census figures under different categorizations are used to analyze the severity of different types of accidents, and further to analyze the key factors contributing to the rise of accident severity.
 Local data of major cities and provinces are also compared with national census figures to check the consistency of the data.

 Results: The overall HD of accidents in China has increased by 75.33% from 2000 to 2010, while the FR has increased by 11.5%.
 Severity of accidents on expressways has outgrown those on other types of road with an increase of 306.2% over the decade; fatality rate of freight vehicles is 53.4% higher than average; late night accidents also involve more fatalities than those happened in other periods of time; accidents caused by speeding have killed 37.7% more people per accident than those caused by other inadequate behaviors.

-Conclusion & Practical implementation: The way in which the impact energy is released and the protection are key variables contributing to the severity of traffic accident.
-The road infrastructure should be improved to separate different types of road users including vehicles of different sizes and weights; helmet and other protections for riders should be enforced mandatorily; both upper and lower speed limits should be implemented more strictly; safety standards for trucks and buses should be raised.
-For better understandings of the accidents on road, the statistics authorities should enhance traffic accidents survey and document the details by collecting accident property data and driver/passenger restraints/protection status.
+Conclusion & Practical implementation: An opposite trend was found between the decline of traffic accidents and the increase of accident severity.
+Casual factors were analyzed based on census data, and it confirmed that the release way of the impact energy and the protection worn by the victims are key variables contributing to the severity of traffic accident.

 Keywords: Traffic accidents; Accident severity; fatality rate; driving safety; vulnerable road user; China;